 Phone: (204) 571-4182

 Manitoba Suicide Prevention & Support Line

 c/o Klinic Community Health, 870 Portage Avenue, Winnipeg, MB, R3G 0P1, Canada

 Who can call the Manitoba Suicide Prevention and Support Line?

 Anyone who is at risk of suicide, concerned about someone who may be at risk, or who has experienced a suicide loss can call us.
+Service providers and other front line workers can also call for information and support.
 We are open 24/7 and are available to people of all ages, genders and backgrounds.
 Translation is available in more than 175 languages upon request (through the WRHAs Language Access Service).

 What can I expect when I call?

 Suicide can be hard to talk about and we want you to know that this is a safe place to call.
 You can say as much or as little as you wish.
 Our counsellors will listen to you with care and compassion and will not judge you.
 We’ll do our best to understand how you are feeling and what has happened to you.
 We’ll support you to move through the crisis and explore ways you (or your loved one) can get help and stay safe.
 In certain circumstances we can offer you a follow up call or a call-out to a loved one, if that would be helpful.

 Yes.
 We do our best to respect your privacy.
 You do not have to provide us with your name if you don’t want to.
 While we do not subscribe to call display, a supervisor may occasionally monitor calls for quality assurance.
 Confidentiality is breached in very rare circumstances when your life, or the life/safety of someone else is at imminent risk and we are not assured of safety.
 If you have any questions about Klinic’s privacy and confidentiality policies please contact firstname.lastname@example.org.